AnushaTiwari5/MeetUp/README.md

     -   Developed landing page, navigation bar, event invitation and user response.
     -   Worked on merging and integrating code of all members on both the frontend and the backend.
     -   Worked on styling of all client-side pages.
+    -   Wrote README and Instructions documents for final submission

 -	Teimur Khan
     -   Worked mainly on the server-side of the application.